Form I-944: The Complete Guide (Free)

 - Credit rating, etc.

 A draft version of Form I-944, Declaration of Self-Sufficiency is available online.
-Contact an Atlanta immigration lawyer for the latest information and assistance filling out forms like the I-944 and I-765 (typically known as the work permit application).
+Contact an Atlanta lawyer for the latest information and assistance filling out the form I-944 and I-765 (typically known as the work permit application).

 Here to Help with the I944 Declaration Form